Synthetic Abundance Maps for Unsupervised Super-Resolution of Hyperspectral Remote Sensing Images: Proposed method

 The main idea of the dead leaves model is to generate an image by sequentially superimposing random shapes (called leaves) at random positions, thereby mimicking the process of dead leaves falling from a tree \cite{matheron1968modele, bordenave2006dead}.
 This model was in particular shown to be a powerful way to reproduce important statistics of natural images \cite{alvarez1999size, lee2001occlusion, gousseau2007modeling}.
 The shapes can be defined using random shape models, and their positions are given by a stationary Poisson point process (i.e., points uniformly distributed over the plane).
 The process is iterated until a stationary state is reached, which, in practice, can be achieved using perfect simulation techniques~\cite{kendall1999perfect}: each new shape is placed beneath the previous ones, until every pixel is covered by at least one leaf.

 In our approach, we generate synthetic abundances using the dead leaves model, following the principle outlined above.
 More precisely, an abundance map is generated by sequentially superimposing shapes bearing random abundance values (in $\mathbb{R}^M$).
 When a given pixel is covered by a random shape, it is given the abundance values of this shape, therefore prescribing its $M$ material values in the abundance map (see Fig. \ref{fig_DL_exemple}).
 Given the urban context of HSIs in remote sensing, the use of rectangular leaves appears well-suited.
 Each leaf is characterized by a vector $(a, b, \theta, \textbf{v}, x, y)$, where $a$ and $b$ define the dimensions of the rectangle, $\theta$ its orientation, $\textbf{v} \in [0, 1]^M$ the abundance values assigned to the leaf and $(x, y)$ the spatial coordinates of its center.
-The values $a$ and $b$ are independently drawn from a uniform distribution over $[2 \times \text{scale factor}, min(H,W)/3]$, ensuring variability in the leaf sizes.
+The dead leaves process is iterated until all pixels have been assigned at least one leaf.
+In practice, the synthetic abundances $A_{DL,HR}$ are first generated at high resolution with spatial dimensions $(H,W,M)$.
+In this process, the values $a$ and $b$ are independently drawn from a uniform distribution over $[2 \times r, \min(H,W)/3]$, where $r = H/h = W/w$ denotes the super-resolution upscaling factor, ensuring variability in the leaf sizes.
 The value $\theta$ is uniformly drawn in the interval $[0^\circ, 45^\circ]$, capturing all possible orientations due to the symmetry of the shapes.
+The corresponding low-resolution abundances $A_{DL,LR}$ of size $(h,w,M)$ are subsequently obtained from $A_{DL,HR}$ through convolution with the PSF.

-To preserve realistic abundance statistics within the dead leaves framework, the values $\textbf{v}$ assigned to each synthetic abundance are sampled by randomly selecting a pixel from $A_{LR}$ that contains a material distribution \textbf{$v_{extract}$} (see Fig. \ref{fig_DL_exemple}).
+To preserve realistic abundance statistics within the dead leaves framework, the values $\mathbf{v}$ for each leaf in the synthetic abundances are sampled by randomly selecting pixels from $A_{LR}$ containing the material distribution $\mathbf{v}_{extract}$ (see Fig. \ref{fig_DL_exemple}).
 This strategy ensures realistic material proportions in the generated maps, as illustrated in Fig. \ref{fig_compare_DL}.
-The detailed implementation of this approach is provided in Algorithm \ref{alg:dead_leaves}.
+An example comparing the power spectrum and per-endmember abundance histograms between real urban HSI abundances and dead-leaves synthetic abundances is shown in Fig. \ref{fig_PowSpec_Hist}.
+The detailed implementation for generating a single LR-HR synthetic abundance pair is provided in Algorithm \ref{alg:dead_leaves}.
+We subsequently use this algorithm to generate a large number of such pairs, thereby constituting our training dataset.